David Schoen

-David Schoen is an American attorney specializing in federal criminal defense and civil rights law.
+David Schoen (born December 27, 1958) is an American attorney specializing in federal criminal defense and civil rights law.
 He was one of the attorneys who represented former president Donald Trump during his second impeachment trial in the United States Senate.

 Early years

 Schoen was born in Washington, D.C.
 His father was an FBI agent who died when Schoen was four years old.
 His mother was a businesswoman who ran a Ford dealership.
 He has received degrees from George Washington University (Bachelor of Arts, 1980), Boston College Law School (Juris Doctor, 1984), and Columbia University Law School (Master of Laws, 1992).

 Legal career

 Schoen's practice is based in Alabama.
 His earlier work includes civil rights cases challenging police and prison violence, matters involving ballot access, and a suit challenging abuses in the Alabama foster care system.
 Schoen also represented Roger Stone during his trial related to charges made during the Mueller investigation and briefly Jeffrey Epstein before his suicide.